Thomas Steiner (@tomayac)

 @agektmr @samthor Feature request: log changes on the blockchain.

-agektmr On Chrome, websites will be unable to set `document.domain`.
-It’s a known technique to allow same-site-but-cross-origin comm, but is also problematic.
+RT @agektmr: On Chrome, websites will be unable to set `document.domain`.
+It’s a known technique to allow same-site-but-cross-origin comm,…

 @jacobrossi Thanks, means a lot coming from you! 😊